siuuu7u/DGKONet/README.md

 ## Datasets
 We use two datasets (IU X-Ray and MIMIC-CXR) in our project.

-- For IU X-Ray, you can download the dataset from [official website](https://iuhealth.org).
+- For IU X-Ray, you can download the dataset from [here](https://openi.nlm.nih.gov/faq).
-- For MIMIC-CXR, you can download the dataset from [PhysioNet](https://physionet.org/content/mimic-cxr/2.0.0/).
+- For MIMIC-CXR, you can download the dataset from [here](https://physionet.org/content/mimic-cxr/2.0.0/).
 Our experiments on IU X-Ray were done on a machine with 1x3090 GPU.

 Our experiments on MIMIC-CXR were done on a machine with 1x3090 GPU.